duthied/Free-Friendika/doc/Install.md

 * Apache with mod-rewrite enabled and "Options All" so you can use a local .htaccess file
 * PHP 5.4+.
 * PHP *command line* access with register_argc_argv set to true in the php.ini file
-* curl, gd, mysql, hash and openssl extensions
+* Curl, GD, PDO, MySQLi, hash and OpenSSL extensions
 * some form of email server or email gateway such that PHP mail() works
 * Mysql 5.5.3+ or an equivalant alternative for MySQL (MariaDB, Percona Server etc.)
 * the ability to schedule jobs with cron (Linux/Mac) or Scheduled Tasks (Windows) (Note: other options are presented in Section 7 of this document.)